Ivory42/Drones/README.md

   - `CD_OnDroneDestroyed` - Called when a drone is destroyed
   - `CD_OnDroneRemoved` - Called when a drone is removed from the world after being destroyed
   - `CD_OnWeaponChanged` - Called when a player cycles weapons on a drone
-  - `CD_OnDroneAttack` - Called when a player presses their attack key while piloting a drone
+  - `CD_OnDroneAttack` - Called when a drone fires its active weapon

 ## Known Issues